-- The recruitment of a Vice President whose duties include responsibility for the implementation of Equality, Diversity and Inclusion across the Institute; - Continuing to work with Institute Trade Union representatives to identify further possible actions to reduce the gender pay gap; - All Institute Committees must have a gender balance and a diverse membership; - The introduction of flexible remote working, where possible, for all Professional.
-Management and Support Staff; - The preparation of a new Recruitment and Selection policy; - To take positive action measures where necessary to redress any imbalances in employment areas in the Institute; - Ensuring that all members of Selection Panels have completed relevant Equality Training before they are eligible to participate on a Panel; - Access to LinkedIn Learning for all staff and students including full access to all EDI e-learning; - Encouragement of more participants on the Aurora Advance HE programmes (leadership development initiative for women); - Made unconscious bias training mandatory for all selection panels and senior leadership teams; - Introduction of a Mentoring Programme for all new staff; - Establishment of a new Professional Career Development Committee to review career opportunities for all staff; - Establishment of a Health Campus and Well Being Committee; - EDI in Higher Education e-learning training made available to all staff; - Promoting wellbeing and balance between life at work and outside work; - Collating quantitative and qualitative data on gender equality in the Institute.
+- A member of the Institute Executive Board whose duties include responsibility for the implementation of Equality, Diversity and Inclusion across the Institute; - Continuing to work with Institute Trade Union representatives to identify further possible actions to reduce the gender pay gap; - All Institute Committees including Governing Body and its Sub Committees must have a gender balance and a diverse membership; - The introduction of flexible remote working and shorter working weeks or year, where possible, for all Professional.
+Management and Support Staff; - The introduction of a new Recruitment and Selection policy.
+This will assist in the implementation of positive action measures where necessary to redress any imbalances in employment areas in the Institute; - All members of Selection Panels must now have completed relevant Equality Training before they are eligible to participate on a Panel.
+This includes unconscious bias training in now mandatory for all selection panels and senior leadership teams; - Access to LinkedIn Learning for all staff and students including full access to all EDI e-learning; - The commencement of four (4) participants on the Aurora Advance HE programmes (leadership development initiative for women); - Introduction of a Mentoring Programme for all new staff; - Establishment of a new Professional Career Development Committee to review career opportunities for all staff; - Establishment of a Health Campus and Well Being Committee; - Establishment of a Campus Care and Respect Committee which involves external members i.e., Community Garda and relevant external expertise; - Establishment of an Institute Race Equality Working Group which includes staff and students; - Establishment of a College of Sanctuary Working Group; - EDI in Higher Education e-learning training made available to all staff; - Introduction in the TU/IOT sector of Job Evaluation for Administration and Library staff; - Introduced a new Research Career Framework; - Promoting wellbeing and balance between life at work and outside work; - Collating quantitative and qualitative data on gender equality in the Institute.

-6. Moving forward we have
+6. Moving forward

-- As part of the introduction of a new Recruitment and Selection policy to complete a comprehensive review of all staff promotion criteria and processes to ensure that they align with the developing new strategy and reflect the careers of women and people with other protected characteristics; - The introduction of the new Recruitment and Selection policy will ensure that all of our recruitment campaigns help us to increase the diversity of applicants.
-This includes identifying different methods in which we can attract more diverse candidates and improve their candidate experience; - Established a Professional Career Development Committee to examine how the Institute can address the issue of career development for all staff; - Carrying out a repeat gender equality staff survey in 2024 to measure staff perceptions on progress of actions and contribute to progressing Equality, Diversity and Inclusion in the Institute;
+- With the introduction of the new Recruitment and Selection policy and in conjunction with the Professional Career Development Committee, to complete the comprehensive review of all staff promotion criteria and processes.
+This is to ensure that they align with the new strategy and reflect the careers of women and people with other protected characteristics; - The new Recruitment and Selection policy will ensure that all of our recruitment campaigns help us to increase the diversity of applicants.
+This includes identifying different methods in which we can attract more diverse candidates and improve their candidate experience; - Commenced a Career Pipeline review in 2024; - Completed a repeat gender equality staff survey in 2024 which measured staff perceptions on progress of actions and to contribute to progressing Equality, Diversity and Inclusion in the Institute for the 2024 submission.